Australian-Imaging-Service/charts/docs/Charts/Deployment/Kustomize.md

 ```
 curl -s "https://raw.githubusercontent.com/kubernetes-sigs/kustomize/master/hack/install_kustomize.sh"  | bash
 ```
-This downloads to whatever directory you are in for whatever Operatin System you are using.
+This downloads to whatever directory you are in for whatever Operating System you are using.
 Copy it to /usr/local/bin to use it system wide:
 ```
 sudo cp kustomize /usr/local/bin
 ```